27th January 2020

 The government says 80 per cent of people in England support organ donation, but just 38 per cent have opted into the current NHS Organ Donor Register.

-‘This often leaves bereaved families with difficult decisions to make,’ says Stephen Myers, wills and probate solicitor with Myers and Co in Stoke-on-Trent.
+‘This often leaves bereaved families with difficult decisions to make,’ says Sue Hall, wills and probate solicitor with Myers and Co in Stoke-on-Trent.
 ‘If a family is not aware of someone’s wishes, then most do not consent to their loved one’s organs being donated.
 Whatever your wishes, this new law is a useful reminder that it is always a good idea to formalise your wishes about the end of your life.’

 When the Organ Donation (Deemed Consent) Act 2019 comes into force in Spring 2020, anyone who dies will be presumed to have consented to donate all their organs unless they have specifically opted out or their relatives refuse permission.
 Similar rules have already been in force in Wales since 2015.